becem-gharbi/nuxt-auth/README.md

 - The module implements a JWT based authentication.
 The `Session` abstract used in the module refers to a `Refresh token stored in DB`

 - The sessions are subject to expiration in case the user does not refresh his login.
-To flush this useless data, the module exposes a webhook
+To flush this useless data, the module exposes the following API

 ```bash
 curl -X DELETE -H "Webhook-Key: WEBHOOK_KEY" BASE_URL/api/auth/session/revoke/expired